-NASA to test 'quiet' supersonic flights over Texas
+NASA starts building new supersonic jet

 Courtesy NASA

-The X-59 is scheduled for delivery by the end of 2021.
+X-59 is designed to cruise at 55,000 feet at a speed of about 940 mph.
+It's scheduled for delivery by the end of 2021.
 Once the aircraft has finally been constructed and its noise credentials established, NASA says it'll carry out test flights over other US towns and gather intelligence from the ground.

+"As we enter into the manufacturing phase, the aircraft structure begins to take shape, bringing us one step closer to enabling supersonic travel for passengers around the world," says Iosifidis.

 The noise problem has dogged aeronautical innovators looking to create a follow-up to the Anglo-French Concorde project since the aircraft retired in 2003.